ibm-cloud-docs/containers/cs_ingress.md

 ## Customizing an Ingress resource with annotations
 {: #annotations}

-To add capabilities to your Ingress application load balancer (ALB), you can specify annotations as metadata in an Ingress resource.
+To add capabilities to your Ingress application load balancer (ALB), you can add IBM-specific annotations as metadata in an Ingress resource.
 {: shortdesc}

 Get started with some of the most commonly used annotations.